phackt/phackt.github.io/_posts/2017-06-05-fingerprint-web-application-static-files.markdown

 The script is computing hashes for every input files found and for every git tags.
 If one input file is not found, the script will fail because we can not precisely determine a version that matches all input files.

-In our example, we finally have 23 input files from 30 relevant files (some have not been found on our target).
-The final comparison between the input files hashes and the git tags hashes shows that the whole 23 input hashes match the versions 7.32, 7.31, 7.30, **7.29**.
+In our example, we finally have 23 input files from 30 relevant files (some has not been found on our target).
+The final comparison between the input files hashes and the git tags hashes shows that the whole 23 input hashes match the versions 7.32, 7.31, 7.30, 7.29.

-So we found the real version in our script suggestions (7.29).
+So as previously seen in the CHANGELOG.txt, our version is well included (7.29).
 You also can try with some others CMS like Wordpress.
 Here is what we got for example with a **Wordpress 4.6**:
 ```bash
 ./versionchecker.sh -s ./input/ -g ~/Documents/repo/WordPress/ -p "^4(\.[0-9])+$"